Chevy EV

 Throughout the history of automobiles, the electric vehicle (EV) has lingered on the back burners of popularity.
 The concept is highly applauded; after all, who doesn't want to spend less on oil and gasoline?
 But at the same time, the electric vehicles that have been produced to date have lacked that "wow" factor.
 But the time has come for all of that to change.
 The time has come for Chevy EVs to shine.

 Chevy has been involved in EV development for a surprisingly long time and has paid close attention to the feedback of drivers.
 After all, you don't get to be one of the biggest players in the automotive game without giving people exactly what they want.
 Chevy has recently revealed that they're stepping up their offerings to provide drivers with electric vehicles they can actually use.
 That means longer distances per battery charge, easier ways to charge, and vehicles that make sense for today's American drivers.
-With the arrival of an electric SUV and an electric pickup truck looming on the horizon, it seems that the future of Chevy EVs is now.
+With the arrival of an electric SUVs and an electric pickup truck, it seems that the future of Chevy EVs is now.

 Chevy's History of Innovation